Thomas

 "Cf. "repeat their Chiefs and Loves."
 "Progress of Poesy," 60."

 The Poetical Works of Thomas Gray: English and Latin.
 Edited with an introduction, life, notes and a bibliography by John Bradshaw.
 The Aldine edition of the British poets series.
-London: George Bell and sons, 1891, p.
-262.
+London: George Bell and sons, 1891, 262.

-Contribute a note or query
+Add a note or query to this line

 2 Build to him the lofty verse, 1 Explanatory